 - Wear appropriate clothing, including eye protection; long pants; substantial, slip-resistant footwear; and hearing protection.
 Tie back long hair and do not wear loose clothing or loose jewelry. - Use your full attention while operating the machine.
 Do not engage in any activity that causes distractions; otherwise, injury or property damage may occur. - Do not operate the machine while ill, tired, or under the influence of alcohol or drugs. - The blade is sharp; contacting the blade can result in serious personal injury.
-Shut off the engine, remove the electric-start button (if equipped), and wait for all moving parts to stop before leaving the operating position. - When you release the blade-control bar, the engine should shut off and the blade should stop within 3 seconds.
+Shut off the engine and wait for all moving parts to stop before leaving the operating position. - When you release the blade-control bar, the engine should shut off and the blade should stop within 3 seconds.
 If not, stop using your machine immediately and contact an Authorized Service Dealer. - Keep bystanders out of the operating area.
 Keep small children out of the operating area and under the watchful care of a responsible adult who is not operating the machine.
 Stop the machine if anyone enters the area. - Always look down and behind you before moving the machine in reverse. - Operate the machine only in good visibility and appropriate weather conditions.
 Do not operate the machine when there is the risk of lightning. - Wet grass or leaves can cause serious injury if you slip and contact the blade.
 Avoid mowing in wet conditions. - Use extreme care when approaching blind corners, shrubs, trees, or other objects that may block your view. - Do not direct the discharge material toward anyone.
 Avoid discharging material against a wall or obstruction; material may ricochet toward you.
 Stop the blade(s) when crossing gravel surfaces. - Watch for holes, ruts, bumps, rocks, or other hidden objects.
-Uneven terrain could cause you to lose your balance or footing. - If the machine strikes an object or starts to vibrate, immediately shut off the engine, remove the electric-start button (if equipped), wait for all moving parts to stop, and disconnect the wire from the spark plug before examining the machine for damage.
-Make all necessary repairs before resuming operation.
+Uneven terrain could cause you to lose your balance or footing. - If the machine strikes an object or starts to vibrate, immediately shut off the engine, wait for

-- Before leaving the operating position, shut off the engine, remove the electric-start button (if equipped), and wait for all moving parts to stop. - If the engine has been running, it will be hot and can severely burn you.
+- all moving parts to stop, and disconnect the wire from the spark plug before examining the machine for damage.
+Make all necessary repairs before resuming operation. - Before leaving the operating position, shut off the engine and wait for all moving parts to stop. - If the engine has been running, it will be hot and can severely burn you.
 Keep away from the hot engine. - Operate the engine only in well-ventilated areas.
 Exhaust gases contain carbon monoxide, which is an odorless, deadly poison. - Check the grass catcher components and the discharge chute frequently for any wear or deterioration and replace them with genuine Toro parts when necessary.